TheCrittaC/BigBen/README.md

 The `fourchanmonitor.py` module monitors 4chan for updated threads that match a given regular expression.
 This is configurable via the `ThreadMonitor` file.
 When a new thread is found, it is sent to the given thread along with the first fifty characters of the original post.
+Currently this probably does not work.

-The `stock.py` module retrieves a stock quote for the specified stock symbol.
+The `bong.py` module is the bonging module.
+It uses NTP to get the time, then sends a message on the hour change.
+For example, if the hour were to change from 2 to 3, then the bot would say "BONG BONG BONG" to each channel that it is in.
-This uses the Google Finance API.
-For example, .stock F would retrieve a stock quote for Ford Motor Company, which has the stock symbol F.
+Channels can be excluded by putting them in the `modules/static/NOBONGCHANNELS` file, one per line.

 Some modules are not documented here, instead of documenting them, there is interactive help in the bot.
 Simply say .help to get a notification from the